smarbar/Azure-Policies/Tagging/Require-tag-on-resource-groups-with-name-exclusions/README.md

 # Require a Tag on Resource Group with exclusions

+**_NOT COMPLETE, NEEDS UPDATING_**
-This policy will deny a resource group creation unless a specific tag has also been added, except where the resource group name matches one in a list of exclusions.
+This policy will deny a resource group creation unless a specific tag has been added, except where the resource group name matches one in a list of exclusions.

 ## Try with Azure portal